mroberts70/floatpractice/README.md

 This does make the "clear: both" property that we did first redundant, so if you do include the clearfix, you can delete the clear: both from the div rule block.
 However this is not a requirement.

 - Notice that you can now add space between your sets of image+text by adding a margin-bottom to the div rule block.
 This wasn't possible without the clearfix class.
 - To "search" for the correctly formatted "clearfix" class, open a new browser tab and do a search for "CSS Clearfix" - you will come up with several, all variations on the same theme.
-I personally like the simplicity of the W3Schools one
+I personally like the simplicity of the W3Schools one.

 Clearfix:
 <pre>.clearfix::after {